 His peculiar choice of color schemes and creative liberty in amalgamating them made this painting an epitome of expressionism.

 A couple riding a horse amidst a mesmerizing view of the city in the season of fall.
-With golden spires and a glittering river in the backdrop along with lustrous leafs showering upon them, the couple is sharing a moment of compassion with one another.
+With golden spires and a glittering river in the backdrop along with lustrous leaves showering upon them, the couple is sharing a moment of compassion with one another.

 The sound of this painting would have appeared mellow and harmonic to Kandinsky as the color scheme suggests.
 The spotted outlining of the figures gave it an edged look altogether.